Blockstream/satellite/doc/sdr.md

 blocksat-cli deps install
 ```

-> Note: this command supports Ubuntu (18.04, 19.10, and 20.04), Fedora (30, 31,
+> Note: this command supports the two most recent releases of Ubuntu LTS,
-> and 32), and CentOS 7.
+> Fedora, and CentOS.
 In case you are using another Linux distribution or
 > version, please refer to the [manual compilation and installation
 > instructions](#manual-compilation-of-sdr-software).